FEDERAL PUBLIC DEFENDER – TRIAL UNIT (1 position)

 The Federal Public Defender of Arkansas operates under the authority of the Criminal Justice Act to provide legal representation to indigent persons in federal proceedings and related matters upon appointment by the United States District Courts.
 The Trial Unit represents persons charged with federal offenses and who cannot afford retained counsel.
 An extern in the Trial Unit will work exclusively on serious felony cases.
-Responsibilities include assisting trial lawyers with the preparation and presentation of defense motions and legal arguments in federal district court.¬† For more information about the Federal Public Defender, see www.ar.fd.org.
+Responsibilities include assisting trial lawyers with the preparation and presentation of defense motions and legal arguments in federal district court.
+Click here for more information about the Federal Public Defender.

 Education, training, or experience in the fields of psychology, psychiatry, social work and/or education is desirable, but not necessary.
 Successful completion of courses in criminal procedure also would be beneficial prior to beginning this externship, but it is not required.
-Strong research ability, people skills, initiative, and a commitment to equal justice are required.
+Strong research ability, people skills, initiative, interest in criminal-defense work, and a commitment to equal justice are required.
 The Trial Unit will interview students recommended for an externship prior to final approval of the placement.

-The U.S. Department of Housing and Urban Development (HUD) is a Cabinet-level agency whose mission is to create strong, sustainable, inclusive communities and quality affordable homes for all.
-HUD is working to strengthen the housing market to bolster the economy and protect consumers; meet the need for quality affordable rental homes; utilize housing as a platform for improving quality of life; build inclusive and sustainable communities free from discrimination; and transform the way HUD does business.¬† For more information about HUD, please visit its website at http://www.hud.gov.
+The U.S. Department of Housing and Urban Development (HUD) is a cabinet-level agency whose mission is to create strong, sustainable, inclusive communities and quality affordable homes for all.
+HUD is working to strengthen the housing market to bolster the economy and protect consumers; meet the need for quality affordable rental homes; utilize housing as a platform for improving quality of life; build inclusive and sustainable communities free from discrimination; and transform the way HUD does business.
+Click here for more information about HUD.

-The Office of General Counsel (OGC) is composed of 700+ attorneys who operate at HUD Headquarters in Washington, D.C. and in 48 Regional and Field Offices.¬† OGC Field Offices generally consist of an Associate Regional Counsel for Housing Finance and Programs (ARC) and one or two Attorney Advisors.¬† Attorneys in the HUD Little Rock Field Office conduct multifamily loan closings; work with U.S. Attorneys on single family defensive foreclosure actions; and advise program staff on issues arising in Multifamily development and asset management, Public Housing, and Community Planning and Development.
+The Office of General Counsel (OGC) is composed of more than 700 attorneys who operate at HUD headquarters in Washington, D.C. and in 48 regional and field offices.
+OGC field offices generally consist of an associate regional counsel for Housing Finance and Programs (ARC) and one or two attorney advisors.
+Attorneys in the HUD Little Rock field office conduct multi-family loan closings; work with U.S. attorneys on single-family defensive foreclosure actions; and advise program staff on issues arising in multi-family development and asset management, public housing, and community planning and development.